Grammar: A1 - ⚙️ Verbs in Depth: ⏳ Present Simple Tense (Action Verbs) - Lesson 4: Contrasting Present Simple "be" with Present Simple Action Verbs

 • We live in Kampot.

-In the Present Simple tense, you can use 'be' OR you can use an action verb.
-You cannot use them together.
+In the Present Simple tense, a sentence has a 'be' verb OR an action verb.
+Never use them together.
+This is the most common mistake for new learners.

 Incorrect: She is speaks English.